Ubud, Bali, Indonesia

 Olivia Smith (Staff)

-Amandari is one of my favorite properties in Bali, with an incredibly serene, peaceful atmosphere and an utterly mind-blowing setting.
+Amandari is one of my favourite properties in Bali, with an incredibly serene, peaceful atmosphere and an utterly mind-blowing setting.
 Other than the sublimely luxurious accommodation, attentive and unobtrusive service and typical Aman charm, there is so much to do here for adults and children alike.
 Children can spend their days playing tennis, learning local dances, making traditional kites and even trying their hand at some Indonesian cooking with a cookery class.
 If you can tear yourself away from relaxing and taking in the stunning valley views from your private pool, I would highly recommend a treatment at the divine spa or taking a misty early morning guided walk into the valley below to work up an appetite for breakfast!

 Amandari - Bicycle Tour

 Cycling is one of the best ways of exploring Ubud and its surroundings as the roads are quiet and there are some beautiful routes through paddy fields and villages.
 If you're lucky you might come across a local festival!